ege2097yilmaz/nd013-c2-fusion-starter/README.md

         # END student code
         ############
 ```
-Note that: because of the wrong detection one of the rmse was measured as too high.
+Note that: because of the wrong detections some of the RMSE was measured as too high, however, track0, track1 and track7 are validated targets to be tracked.
 ![img1](doc/rmse_multi.png)

 ## Project Instructions Step 4